cal-overflow/Build-A-Blog/README.md

 ---
 # Required
 title: Blog
-primary-view: post-feed # What view to show on /blog page
+primaryView: post-feed # What view to show on /blog page
-secondary-view: post-view # What is shown on pages like /blog/create-a-portfolio-site
+secondaryView: post-view # What is shown on pages like /blog/create-a-portfolio-site

 # Optional
 description: This is the blog section.